How to Reverse Your Tendency to Be Negative

 With mindfulness, you can change the way you think.

 Posted Jun 11, 2019

-Bottom line: I always looked for what I didn’t like instead of for what I did like.
+Bottom line: I always looked for what I didn’t like instead of what I did like.
 I also discovered that this tendency was a source of emotional pain for me.
-In other words, it didn’t feel good to always be judging and seeing the negatives in people and events.
+It didn’t feel good to always be judging and seeing the negatives in people and events.

-This piece is about how you can change that tendency to “go negative.”
+This post is about how you can change that tendency to “go negative.”